turkey300/CS180/Tests.md

 2. User enters hostname (localhost)
 3. User selects customer as type of user
 4. User logs in using their username and password
-6. User selects “Sort the marketplace on price”
+5. User selects “Sort the marketplace on price”
-7. Products are sorted by price (low to high) and available to choose and view product’s page
+6. Products are sorted by price (low to high) and available to choose and view product’s page
-8. User returns to main page and selects “Sort the marketplace on quantity available.”
+7. User returns to main page and selects “Sort the marketplace on quantity available.”
-9. Products are sorted by quantity available (high to low) and available to choose and view product’s page
+8. Products are sorted by quantity available (high to low) and available to choose and view product’s page
-10. User returns to main page and exits
+9. User returns to main page and exits

 Expected Result: Program connects to server, logs into the account, Sorts products as required, and finally exits out of the program.
 Test Status: Passed
+### Test 6: View Dashboard
+1. User launches program
+2. User enters hostname (localhost)
+3. User selects customer as type of user
+4. User logs in using their username and password
+5. User selects “View a dashboard with store and seller information.”, selects sorting by products sold, then selects a sorting option, for example low-high
+6. A list of stores is sorted by their sales low-high.
+7.User returns to main page and repeats step 5 with different sorting options.
+8.User returns to main page, selects “View a dashboard with store and seller information.”, selects sorting by “products purchased by you”, then selects a sorting option, for example low-high.
+9. A list of stores is sorted low-high by number of products the user purchased in this store.
+10.User returns to main page and repeats step 8 with different sorting options.
+11.User returns to main page and exits.

+Expected Result: Program connects to server, logs into the account, Sorts stores by products sold or by number of products the user purchased in this store according to the sorting option user chose, and finally exits out of the program.
+Test Status: Passed

-### Test 6: Seller functions
+### Test 7: Seller functions
 1. User launches program
 2. User enters hostname (localhost)
 3. User selects seller as type of user